Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 You'll then use that ID when getting an input or output device.
 See the individual scripts for specific examples.

-Note that because rtpMIDI shows up as a compatible MIDI port recognized by the Windows 10 MIDI API, it works with these PowerShell extensions.
+Note that because rtpMIDI shows up as a compatible MIDI port recognized by the Windows 10 MIDI API, it works with these PowerShell extensions, enabling you to send out and respond to MIDI over Ethernet/WiFi.
 For more information, see [Tobias Erichsen's site](http://www.tobias-erichsen.de/software/rtpmidi.html)

 ## What's it not for?